 It’s been reported that he has dumped at least one of his bred females into a rescue, and she was clearly neglected and had severe, untreated health problems.

 Many of the puppies he posts look sick, timid and weak.
 In a recent video of a current available puppy it’s clear that the puppy does not feel well and is not thriving, however it is for sale on his website for over $3000.

 We are unclear on what happens to puppies that don’t sell.
-We’ve seen more than one sit well past 12 weeks of age.
+We’ve seen more than one Great Dane puppy sit well past 12 weeks of age.

-He previously co-owned a brick and mortar pet store.
-He abandoned live animals in the store, which were found days later.
+He previously co-owned a brick-and-mortar pet store.
+It’s been reported that he abandoned live animals in the store, which were found days later.
 Devin Harris hides his abuse and neglect behind friendliness, a few ‘clean’ looking photos and charisma.

 Health testing is minimal at best.
 Many of his dogs lack breed type and correct structure.
 As of this writing, he likely has at least 14 dogs actively being bred.
 Once he cannot breed them anymore, we have no clue where they go.
 Did we mention the ‘glorified puppy mill part’?

 Devin Harris is ACTIVE on social media and loves to share ‘information’ about how to choose a breeder, how to avoid ‘scams’, why you should expect to pay more for a puppy and why you should choose a ‘reputable breeder’, all information that positions him as an expert and respected authority to dog owners that don’t know the whole story.

 He shows photos of a cute breeding/whelping/nursery area with subtle references to Christianity hung on the walls, which are meant to make you feel as though they are a clean, reputable and respectable operation.